Hello and welcome to the podcast of the Lotus Eaters, episode 1248 for September 9th, 2025.

 That is kind of how it's usually done.

-Authorically, it's a bad decision.
+Optically, it's a bad decision.

-Yeah, seems it doesn't seem to be, yeah.
+Yeah, it doesn't seem to be, yeah.

-Um especially when you have so as soon as uh she's it as soon as she's now in here, Nadine's saying, well, we just need to bring more Tories over, you know, like well, I jump ship, you can jump ship too.
+So as soon as she's now in here, Nadine's saying, well, we just need to bring more Tories over.

-And now we've just got a ship of thesis where every plank of reform is just being played replaced with a Tory plank of wood, and my god, aren't they planks of wood?
+And now we've just got a ship of Theseus where every plank of reform has just been replaced with a Tory plank of wood.

-So there's her credentials for why she deserves to be in reform.
+So there's her credentials for why she deserves to be in reform, if ever there was one.

-Uh and it's uh it's fantastic this because she says, I'll say um at the outset that I have no time for Lowe, who is perhaps the most far right MP in the whole of Westminster, and she says he thinks that entire non-indigenous communities in the UK should be deported.
+And it's fantastic, this, because she says, I'll say at the outset that I have no time for Lowe, who is perhaps the most far-right MP in the whole of Westminster.

 Yeah.

-What's the insect ridden thing?
+What's the insect-ridden thing?

 What's that?

-Oh, he was just saying they should they shouldn't be in the hotels, they should be in tents.
+Oh, he was just saying they shouldn't be in the hotels.

-And he was just talking about he was just using I think the insects are a side effect.
+I think the insects are a side effect.

 Right.

-It's not find the place with the most insects and put them there.
+Find the place with the most insects and put them there.

-The sickening threat Rupert Low make what that was shown to not be it was shown to be fiction.
+The sickening threat, Rupert Loeb, that was shown to not be.

-Right, obviously acquitted by the police, all the rest of it.
+Right, obviously, acquitted by the police, all the rest of it.

 Absolutely not.